TestinProd123/TeamsPowerShell/README.txt

 *ChanelName3: The name of a Private channel that the user requires removal from.*
 Note: If a user is in multiple Teams you should add multiple lines for them in this file to indicate the different Teams or Private channels that the user should be removed from.
 If the user needs to be removed from more than 3 Private channels a second line should also be added for the user.
-*RemoveFromTeam: Whether the user should be fully removed from the Team or just a channel. ìYî indicates that removal from the whole Team is necessary otherwise leave this field blank.
+*RemoveFromTeam: Whether the user should be fully removed from the Team or just a channel. ‚ÄúY‚Äù indicates that removal from the whole Team is necessary otherwise leave this field blank.

 ##How to fill in the fields